kirstenopstad/BakeryTreats/README.md

 ## Description

-A student project demonstrating knowledge about user authentication and many-to-many relationships.
+A student project demonstrating knowledge about user authentication, authorization and many-to-many relationships.

 ### Objectives (MVP)